dynamox-s-a/developer-challenges/README.md

 ---

-**It is not mandatory to implement all the listed requirements before submitting your implementation.
-Just keep in mind that the more requirements you implement, the more you will be able to demonstrate your skills and knowledge.**
+It is not mandatory to implement all the listed requirements before submitting your implementation.
+Just keep in mind that the more requirements you implement, the more you will be able to demonstrate your skills and knowledge.

+We will expect candidates applying to more senior levels to demonstrate a deeper understanding of the requirements and to implement more of them for the same deadline.

 ---